APE builds APE.

 Current reproducibility score: 2/10.
 Early cycles ran before the contract stabilized; only post-v0.0.11 cycles qualify as clean.
 Thirty is a minimum for statistical claims.

-Single-target MVP today (Copilot).
+Single-host MVP today (Copilot).
 Adapters exist for Claude Code, Codex, Crush, and Gemini per ADR D20, but aren't wired in.
-The methodology > model thesis demands comparison across targets — ideally including a local 7B — to be testable at all.
+The methodology > model thesis demands comparison across hosts — ideally including a local 7B — to be testable at all.

 Read the full plan